lois-lee/IDD/README.md

 **Interaction plan:**
-By putting one's hand so that they hit all of the rings,
+By putting one's hand so that they hit all of the rings, they can feel the different rings vibrating with the music.
+The LEDs help to visualize the music as well.